 J o h n -M a r i n-- 1 8 7 0 -1 9 5 3

-Zigrosser 134.
-Edition 30, plus c.
-300 for the New Republic in 1924.
-Signed in pencil.
-Signed and dated in the plate, lower right.
+Zigrosser 11.
+Edition c.
+25. Signed and titled in pencil.
+Signed and dated in the plate, lower left.
+Numbered A -2 in the bottom left margin.
+Scarce.

-A fine, rich impression, with selectively wiped platetone; on buff wove paper, with margins (3/4 to 2 1/4 inches).
-A pressure mark in the top margin, not affecting the image, otherwise in excellent condition.
+A fine, atmospheric impression, with selectively wiped plate tone, on cream wove Japan paper; the full sheet with margins (1 1/8 to 1 3/8 inches).
+Slight surface soiling in the margins, otherwise in excellent condition.

 SOLD